Going Beyond the Back-of-the-Napkin Business Plan

 What excites Hochberg most is the possibility that a scientific meeting could be convened at the Academy to discuss a novel life-science question, and within months a company might get financing for an innovation that addresses this very question, with the entire process shepherded by NYAS.
 "There are a lot of stakeholders that make up the NYAS network," says Hochberg.
 "At the end of the day, we want to create great therapies using the science and technology that exists in New York."

 Hochberg would never call himself a "renaissance entrepreneur," but in many ways the label fits.
-In addition to his on-the-job science training and his involvement in developing medical technology and care delivery, Hochberg is vice chair of Continuum Health Partners, a six-hospital health system in New York City, and sits on the board of the Sackler Institute for Nutrition Science at the New York Academy of Sciences.
+In addition to his on-the-job science training and his involvement in developing medical technology and care delivery, Hochberg is vice chair of Continuum Health Partners, a six-hospital health system in New York City.
 He is co-founder of the award-winning Evening Land Vineyards and has helped publish books on the medical implications of obesity and the benefits of the Mediterranean diet.
 He's also a professional positive thinker.
 When asked about the long-term prospects for the NYAS LSAN to foster life-changing innovation, he replies, "I'm a venture capitalist; I'm an optimist by virtue of what I do every day."

 Adam Ludwig is a writer in New York City.